rsksmart/lumino-light-client-sdk/README.md

 import { Lumino } from "@rsksmart/lumino-light-client-sdk";
 ```

-Lumino is our main interface to interact with the SDK.
+Lumino is our main interface to interact with the SDK.<br/>
+This interface returns a singleton instance of the SDK.<br/>
-Lumino must be initialized before being used, with the function
+Lumino must be initialized before being used, with the following function

 ```javascript
 Lumino.init(signignHandler, storageHandler, config);